tatusl/blog/README.md

 My blog.
 Created with Pelican.
+Dockerized version for development purposes.